Jot Goar: Biography

 Goar pitched in four major league games; three games for the Pittsburgh Pirates in 1896 and one game for the Cincinnati Reds in 1898, all in relief.
 In a total of 15 1/3 innings pitched, he allowed 40 hits and 36 runs while striking out three batters and walking nine batters.
 As a batter, he had one hit in six at bats for a .167 batting average.

 Minor league records, incomplete for the era, list Goar as playing in the Western League during 1895–1897, and for the Indianapolis Hoosiers in 1900.

 Goar is noted for an unusual inning pitched when playing for the minor-league Anderson Tigers in the Indiana State League.
 On May 30, 1890, he reportedly allowed six hits (three triples, one double, and two singles) in a single inning without a run scoring.
 The unusual sequence of events included two runners being tagged out at the plate, and the final out coming when a batted ball hit a baserunner (which officially credits the batter with a hit).

+Personal life

-Born in New Lisbon, Indiana, in 1870, Goar died in 1947 in New Castle, Indiana.
+Goar was born in New Lisbon, Indiana, in 1870, and he died in 1947 in New Castle, Indiana.
 He was survived by his wife and two daughters.